grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-A bit on the RNLI station here - it's still the only permanently manned station in the UK.
-There are houses here for the lifeboat crew; previously their families lived here too; but now there's a one week on/one week off rota
-- the lack of road connection has rather limited access to the site.
+A bit on the RNLI station here - it's now the only lifeboat station with a full-time crew in the UK.
+There are houses here, where the crew previously lived with their families.
+Nowadays there's a one week on, one week off rota - the lack of road rather limiting access to the site.

 <figure class="figure">
   <img